sapna010404/user-crud-portal/Readme.md

 - 📋 Create a new user
 - 👀 View all registered users
-- ✏️ Edit user details
+- ✏️ Edit user details (with password check for verification)
-- ❌ Delete a user (with password check)
+- ❌ Delete a user (with password confirmation)
 - 📈 Homepage shows total user count

+---

+## 🔐 Security
+- Password is required to confirm identity before editing or deleting a user.
+- This basic auth mechanism ensures that only the rightful user can modify or remove their data.

 ---

 ## 📥 Installation & Setup